khoaisohd/saifon/docs/advanced/async.md

 ## Polling

-We use `while loop` to represent our logic, stop when server notify completed
+We use `while loop` to do polling, stop when server notify completed

 ```JS
 export function* handleFetchHotelsRequest({ search }) {